Updated January 11th, 2022 by TraveltheGreekWay

 - In a hurry?
 Check out this Aegina Island Quick reference:

 - Where to stay in Aegina: Lalibay Resort & Spa (luxury), Oneiro Glico Hotel (mid-range) Vagia Traditional Hotel (budget)

 - Heading to Aegina from Athens?
-Book your ferry tickets in advance with no-hidden-fees FerryHopper
+Book your ferry tickets in advance with no-hidden-fees FerryScanner or FerryHopper

 What are the best things to see on Aegina Island?